 Mr. Schecter’s notable victories as a trial attorney and in other prominent matters include:

-A complete defense award for Live Nation in a matter tried to the ICC International Court of Arbitration, in an action arising from an agreement to develop and implement a ticketing software platform for Live Nation’s domestic and international promotion and venue management businesses.
-Following a lengthy arbitration, Mr. Schecter and the Latham team established that CTS Eventim failed to meet its obligations under the agreement to deliver a software system suitable for the North American, British, and certain European markets, defeated Eventim’s claims and request for US$920 million in damages, and obtained an award for Live Nation of monies wrongly retained by CTS Eventim.
+- A complete defense award for Live Nation in a matter tried to the ICC International Court of Arbitration, in an action arising from an agreement to develop and implement a ticketing software platform for Live Nation’s domestic and international promotion and venue management businesses.
+Following a lengthy arbitration, Mr. Schecter and the Latham team established that CTS Eventim failed to meet its obligations to deliver a software system suitable for the North American, British, and certain European markets, defeated Eventim’s claims and request for US$920 million in damages, and obtained an award for Live Nation of monies wrongly retained by CTS Eventim.

 - A complete defense award and multi-million dollar attorney fee award for FTI Consulting in an arbitrated trade secrets and copyright dispute over game theory software used with high-stakes auctions.